 The world our students will inherit and inhabit will be vastly different and even more complex than the one we know today.
 Even now, leaders in our own community and across the globe face similar issues: the environment, health care, poverty, education and international relations, to name a few.

 In 2011, Norfolk Academy established The Center for Civic and Global Leadership not only to further the school’s mission but also to prepare students to become principled civic leaders.
 The Center was renamed in 2017 to honor Mrs. Jane Batten and her late husband, Mr. Frank Batten, for their encouragement and philanthropic support.
 Central to that mission is a commitment to public purpose and service -- to recognize and help address the challenges members of our community and across the globe now face.
 A $250,000 grant from the E.E.
-Ford Foundation , matched by a $250,000 donation from an anonymous benefactor, led to the establishment of the Chesapeake Bay Fellows program in 2011, the first of the Center's research-based leadership programs.
-The Center has since grown to include four additional Fellows programs: Global Health; Global Affairs; Literacy; and Engineering, Design, and Innovation (EDI).
+Ford Foundation , matched by a $250,000 donation from an anonymous benefactor, led to the establishment of the Chesapeake Bay Fellows program in 2011, the first of the Program's research-based leadership programs.
+The Program has since grown to include four additional Fellows programs: Global Health; Global Affairs; Literacy; and Engineering, Design, and Innovation (EDI).